I would like to announce that we are planning to slowly phase out some insurances.

-Wise Women has been in existence for almost two years.
+Wise Women has been in existence for more than two years.
 We started as private pay, meaning we did not accept insurance.
 Although we had a slowly expanding practice, I carefully considered whether to add insurance and decided to go ahead in an attempt to accommodate my patients, starting with Medicare and Blue Cross Blue Shield.
 Since that time, we have added numerous insurances.
 Unfortunately, my worst fears have been realized - we have gotten to the point where it was busy enough to need to hire additional staff and increased our need for supplies, but reimbursements from insurance companies are less than half what we were collecting before, resulting in an inability to support the practice.
 Our overhead is very little, and as posh as the practice sounds, it is not expensive to run.
 I have reduced my overhead as much as possible.
 Personally, I have not collected a salary in two years.
 This cannot go on because I simply cannot afford it.

 As much as I would like to continue to accept insurance, as a small practice I am unable to continue because small practices have no real bargaining power.
 For example, a large local clinic (who shall remain nameless) gets paid more than three times what I get for the exact same service (CPT code).
 Interestingly, Medicare is one of my best payers in terms of reimbursements, and I plan to continue to accept Medicare.

 Thank you for your understanding.